 BPS Career Technical Education Week

-BPS Office of Career Technical Education announces a week dedicated to highlighting career pathways in the district and student connections to high skill, high demand jobs.
+The BPS Office of Career Technical Education (CTE) announces a week dedicated to highlighting career pathways and student connections to high skilled, high demand jobs.

 Join CTE students, educators, and administrators and learn about the impact of CTE.
 Activities, events, and lessons focus on pathways that prepare students for success after graduation.

 BPS schools with Career Technical Education present student-centered activities.
 Click here for a complete list.